Berlenz/Home-Assistant-ebus-access/README.md

         circuit: '21576' #see column 1 of ebusd CSV file
         message: 'status.heatpump_1' #see column 2 of ebusd CSV file
         field_to_read: 'status' #see column ??(field) of ebusd CSV file and _templates.csv
-        #hub_name: 'ebus_coupler_1' #Name of the ebus you want to access.
-Only needed if you use two or more eBUS couplers.
+        #hub_name: 'ebus_daemon_1' #Name of the ebus you want to access.
+Only needed if you use two or more eBUS daemons.
 Default name is 'ebusd'.
       - name: 'Temperature Room' #sensor.temperature_room
         circuit: '21576'
         message: 'temperature.room'